 The Empire State Building was built in just over a year, and the views from its 86th-floor outdoor deck and 102nd-floor indoor observatory are sublime.
 The Edge at Hudson Yards and Top of the Rock at 30 Rockefeller Plaza (prebook your visit in person to avoid the queues on your chosen day) also offer umissable views of the city.

 Completed in 1913, Grand Central Terminal is an architectural masterpiece and one of New York’s finest beaux-arts buildings.
 The ticket counters are Italian marble.
 The Tennessee marble floors of the glorious concourse and it’s huge vaulted ceiling are best viewed from the balconies.

 Ellis Island, the entry point of 12 million immigrants to New York, and Liberty Island’s Statue of Liberty can both be visited in the same day.
 Admission to the statue’s crown is limited so book early.
 Coney Island beach is a great summer escape.

 The theatre district needs no introduction.
 Numerous on and off Broadway shows are performed in the area that encompasses 41st to 54th streets.
 Times Square’s tourist information office gives full details of what is playing.

 Ask our travel consultants about twinning New York with other cities: Boston, Washington DC, San Francisco or Las Vegas.
-Or travel onto the beaches of Cancun in Mexico, and Bermuda.
+Or travel onto the pink sand beaches of Bermuda.
 See our dedicated Caribbean brochure for further details.